 Jewish Association Interest-Free Loans.
 These loans help people of all faiths struggling financially.
 You do not have to be Jewish to receive help.
 The mission of this non-profit is to help others become self-sufficient through no-interest loans.
 Jewish Free Loan Association has branches all across the United States and abroad.
-Find out how to get help with loans for medical bills, unexpected financial emergencies, moving, rent or security deposits for utilities, rent.
+Find out how to get help with loans for medical bills, unexpected financial emergencies, moving, rent, or security deposits for utility rent.
 Also, loans to purchase vehicles or old car repairs.

 Jewish Interest-Free Loans

 JFLA believes in the bible principle of not charging interest for loans, food or clothes, or anything else.
 “Not to charge interest on the loans you make to a fellow Israelite.”
 Deuteronomy 23:19.
 That is why this Jewish association gives interest-free loans.
 The organizers have extended that principle to include all people of all faiths.

 Another aspect of the organization is to help the Jewish community, which we will address in another post.
 This organization provides 1,200 interest-free loans a year, and 99% of the loans are repaid.
 There are, however, organizations within the foundation solely dedicated to serving Jewish communities.
 Many Jewish foundations offer interest-free loans throughout the United States.
 You can find them listed and the end of this post.